ruatwork/ru-work/version1/README.md

 ## What does it do?

 This is the first version of RU@work.
-This program is used to track the work time of employees through Wi-Fi.

 Currently RU@work saves the present/missing MAC addresses locally.
-In the future MariaDB integration will be present.
+In the future MariaDB integration will be present with timestamps.

 ## How do I do it?